UniversalDependencies/UD_German-GSD/README.md

 2. The annotations -- part-of-speech tags and dependency annotations.
 These are made available under a CC BY-SA 4.0.
 GOOGLE MAKES THEM AVAILABLE TO YOU 'AS IS', WITHOUT ANY WARRANTY OF ANY KIND, WHETHER EXPRESS OR IMPLIED.
-See attached LICENSE file for the text of CC BY-NC-SA.
+See attached LICENSE file for the text of CC BY-SA.

 Portions of the German data were sampled from the CoNLL 2006 Tiger Treebank data.
 Hans Uszkoreit graciously gave permission to use the underlying